All Episodes

 There was one before him and he had drawn the straw for second.

-I knew that we couldn't just all get up and walk out because of Alan's anger.
+I knew that we couldn't just all get up and walk out because of Alan's anger, because knowing Alan's personality, I figured that his reaction there was more his personality than anything.

-We didn't want to have this thing end that way, so I went in next and the examiner kind of explained a little bit of what happened with Alan, but he wouldn't tell me a whole lot.
+So I went in next, and the examiner kind of explained a little bit of what happened with Alan, but he wouldn't tell me a whole lot.

-He just said, He thought I was the next one in.
+He just said, well, you know, he thought I was the next one in.

-Only those guys knew who was in order because we had drawn straws among us to go in order.
+Only those guys knew who was in order because we'd drawn straws among us to go, you know, in order.

 But once in there, he went ahead and convinced me by talking to me that he was on the up and up, that there was nothing going on here.